Many new parents feel scared and overwhelmed when caring for their newborn in the early days so don’t worry, you are not alone!

 Here’s my top tips to preventing infection and less stress for you!

-Top tips on Cord Care:
+Top tips on newborn cord care:

 Always wash your hands well with normal soap and water.
 Clean the area with cool boiled water and a cotton pad.
 Using a clean cotton pad each time, wipe in one direction to avoid contaminating the area.
 It can ooze in the early days so clean at each nappy change.
 I have always found it easier, if you fill a little tub with cool boiled water first thing in the morning and keep sealed at your changing table with a lid so you can use throughout the day.
 If the cord is clean and dry leave it alone.
 Don’t fix what isn’t broken as they say!!